 The Ministry of Health, Welfare and Sport has notified parliament of this decision.
 This means that the first two of the envisaged set of fourteen new disorders will have been added to the blood spot test.

 On advice from the Health Council of the Netherlands, the minister decided on 14 April 2015 to extend neonatal blood spot screening to include fourteen more disorders.
-She instructed the Centre for Population Screening at the RIVM (National Institute for Public Health and the Environment) to carry out an implementation study to look at the feasibility of implementing tests for these fourteen disorders.
+She instructed the Centre for Population Screening at the RIVMNational Institute for Public Health and the Environment (National Institute for Public Health and the Environment) to carry out an implementation study to look at the feasibility of implementing tests for these fourteen disorders.
 They were requested to prioritise the possibility of introducing tests more rapidly for disorders that are reported as subsidiary findings in the current blood spot screening: severe forms of alpha thalassaemia and beta thalassaemia In order to justify the rapid addition of these disorders, RIVM has already completed the first part of the feasibility study, in the form of the memorandum entitled “Extension of neonatal blood spot screening to include alpha and beta thalassaemia”.
 These disorders can be added to the blood spot screening as of 1 January 2017.

 These are hereditary abnormalities of haemoglobin, a protein in the blood that is important in the transport of oxygen.
 These abnormalities cause anaemia.
 The severity of the disease can vary greatly.
 Blood spot screening looks primarily at the severe forms.